MarkosComK/42-Push_swap/README.md

 <br>
 Now go back to the beginning of our program running to wach again each step.

+## Ok, what now?

+Well, now you need to start code.
+What i recommend:
+Start with the stack_a creation, receive the args, transform them into values and place into the stack - I did this using linked list (to be honest i don`t know yet if there is another solution than linked lists).

+Its everything working properly?

+- Yes

+So start building te functions in the subject (push, swap, rotate [...]) and don`t forget to test them a lot with your stack_a.
+That`s a good starting point and it will take a lot of time to do all of that, but you`ll understand the main concept of Push_swap after that.

 ## recapitulating ✍️

 - Our program will receive intengers.